-Whisky is one of the world's best-known spirits, and Scotch whisky the most famous, and most appreciated.
-Walk into any bar in any country and ask for a 'Scotch', and the bartender will immediately understand and invariably produce one – hopefully genuine!
+Whisky is one of the world's best-known spirits, and Scotch whisky the most famous.
+Walk into any bar in any country and ask for a 'Scotch', and the bartender will immediately know what you mean.

 What is whisky?

 All spirit has to age for at least three years in oak casks in Scotland before it can be called Scotch whisky, and can only be sold at a minimum 40% alcohol by volume (abv).
 Whiskies can be stored in Sherry wood, that is oak casks in which Sherry has matured, which can impart their flavour to the spirit.
-After maturation and bottling, the now empty cask can be coopered and reused, but second and subsequent fills will give much less influence.
+After maturation and bottling, the now empty cask can be coopered and reused, but second and third fills will give a less pronounced oak effect.

 These are drier than their Highland counterparts.
 They are usually lighter and slightly more spirity.